Controlling a personal watercraft (PWC), is an exhilarating experience that offers riders a thrilling sense of freedom on the water.

 The engine is connected directly to the impeller by a driveshaft.

 So if the engine is on, the impeller is spinning and the jet pump is processing water.
-This means you can still move even in neutral, just very slowly.
+This means you have the ability to still move even in neutral, just very slowly.

-Sea-Doo does have iDF, which is very similar to a transmission, but you must shut the engine off to switch it, and it’s more about freeing debris.
+Sea-Doo uses iDF, which is very similar to transmissions, but you must shut the engine off to switch it, and it’s more about freeing debris.

 How Reliable Are The “Transmissions”?